aquilesC/1dparticletracking/docs/index.rst

 Welcome to particle-tracker-one-d's documentation!
 ==================================================

-This software was developed to track particles in Kymographs, eg. intensity graphs which change in time.
+This software was developed to track particles in Kymographs, eg. intensity graphs.
 It's uses inspiration from
-`Sbalzarini, Ivo F., and Petros Koumoutsakos., Journal of structural biology 151.2 (2005): 182-195.`__
+`Sbalzarini, Ivo F., and Petros Koumoutsakos., Journal of structural biology 151.2 (2005): 182-195`__ to track feature points.
+These feature points are then linked together creating trajectories by minimising a cost function.

+From the trajectories one can easily plot the velocity auto correlation function and calculate the diffusion coefficient from either the mean squared displacement function or by a covariance based estimator.

 __ https://www.sciencedirect.com/science/article/pii/S1047847705001267